 Cyclo-Cross machines look very similar to road bikes, with dropped handlebars and thin tyres.
-However, ‘cross bikes have a knobbled-tread for grip, powerful brakes, low gears and better frame clearances to prevent clogging with mud, all of which adds up to make them easy to handle on the rough.
+However, ‘cross bikes have a knobbly tread for grip, powerful brakes, low gears and better frame clearances to prevent clogging with mud, all of which adds up to make them easy to handle on the rough.
 Mountain bikes are welcome at all our summer and winter series events.

 1 – WINTER SERIES EVENTS

-Youth Under 14/16: Races last less than 30 mins.
-Girls and boys race together, but for separate prizes.
+Youth Under 14/16: Races approx. 30 mins.
+Girls and boys race together.

-Senior Men: Race for up to an hour.
+Senior Men: Race for up to an hour

-Veteran Men 40-49: Race for up to an hour usually with the seniors and juniors.
+Veteran Men 40-49: Race for up to an hour usually with the seniors

 Women: All ages 16 and above and from 2022-23 have their own race.

 2 – SUMMER SERIES EVENTS